kreely/mquickjs/README.md

 implements a **stricter mode** where some error prone or inefficient Javascript constructs are forbidden.

-Although MQuickJS shares many code with QuickJS, it internals are different in order to consume less memory.
+Although MQuickJS shares many code with QuickJS, its internals are different in order to consume less memory.
 In particular, it relies on a tracing garbage collector, the VM does not use the CPU stack and strings are stored in UTF-8.